fr1kandel/fr1kandel/README.md

 - 👋 Hi, I’m @fr1kandel
-- 👀 I’m interested in fr1kandel
+- 👀 I’m interested in frikandellen
-- 🌱 I’m currently learning frituur
+- 🌱 I’m currently learning to frituur
 - 💞️ I’m looking to collaborate on Goudbruin bakken
 - 📫 How to reach me, go to Benny Snack